htcondor/htcondor/docs/users-manual/priorities-and-preemption.rst

 A job that is linked using *condor\_compile* and is subsequently submitted into the standard universe, will checkpoint and exit upon receipt of a SIGTSTP signal.
 Thus, SIGTSTP is the default value for ``KillSig`` when submitting to the standard universe.
-The user’s code may still checkpoint itself at any time by calling one of the following functions exported by the HTCondor libraries:
+The user's code may still checkpoint itself at any time by calling one of the following functions exported by the HTCondor libraries: